Impact

 Risk and Exploitability

-The vulnerability carries a CVSS score of 5.5, indicating moderate severity, and an EPSS score below 1%, suggesting a low likelihood of exploitation.
+The vulnerability carries a CVSS score of 7.8, indicating high severity, and an EPSS score below 1%, suggesting a low likelihood of exploitation.
 It is not listed in the CISA KEV catalog.
-The risk is primarily local; a user with the ability to send ARP traffic can force a kernel crash, interrupting services.
+The risk is primarily local to the machine receiving the ARP packet; a network adversary who can inject crafted ARP traffic can force a kernel crash, interrupting services.
 No public exploit is known, but the potential for memory corruption means the issue should be remediated promptly.

 OpenCVE Enrichment